realhuno/Chorus32-ESP32LapTimer/README.md

 #### Libraries

 First head to "Sketch -> Include Library -> Manage Libraries" and search for "adafruit ina219" and "ssd1306 esp32" and install them both.
 Now head to https://github.com/me-no-dev/ESPAsyncWebServer and https://github.com/me-no-dev/AsyncTCP and click on "Clone or download -> Download ZIP".
 In the Arduino IDE nagivate to "Sketch -> Include Library -> Add .ZIP Library" and add them both.

 #### Flashing
 Now hit the upload button (with an arrow to the right) to upload the code to the board.
 After that upload the webpage data by clicking on "Tools -> ESP32 Sketch Data Upload".
 This should be done on every update!

 You can edit file "HardwareConfig.h" to specify your board type and for some advanced configuration.

+##### For this branch you'll also need to change the default board in HardwareConfig.h to "BOARD_DEFAULT"

 #### Updating